Greg Morris: Early life and career

 After Mission: Impossible was cancelled, Morris appeared in several movies and made guest TV appearances, including The Six Million Dollar Man (Episode 1-05, "Little Orphan Airplane", 1974).
 Morris was then cast as Lieutenant David Nelson of the Las Vegas Metro Police in the ABC TV detective series Vega$ (1978–1981), co-starring Robert Urich, Bart Braverman, and Phyllis Davis.
 On March 3, 1981, by which point most filming for the season had concluded, Morris was involved in a serious car accident on I-15 near Las Vegas.

 After the cancellation of Vega$, Morris continued to make guest TV appearances, including several episodes in the short-lived 1988–1990 remake of the Mission: Impossible TV series, starring his son Phil Morris.
 Phil Morris was cast as Grant Collier, the son of Barney.
 Morris also appeared in two episodes of the TV series What's Happening!! as Lawrence Nelson (father of Dwayne) and in three episodes of The Jeffersons, in which he reprised his role as an electronics expert (although not as Barney Collier) in a comparison sequel of the Mission: Impossible series.
 Morris was also a frequent guest star on Password, Tattletales, and Password Plus in the 1960s and 1970s.
-Morris was a semi - regular on Match Game in the 1970s.

 Shortly before his death in 1996, Morris saw the film version of Mission: Impossible starring Tom Cruise.
-He so disliked the movie that he left the theater early, calling it "an abomination."
+He disliked the movie so much that he left the theater early, calling it "an abomination."